yangh567/level4-project/timelog.md

 ## 11 Dec 2020 Friday
-* *4 hours* writing the code to implement the classification mentioned in "HRDetect is a predictor of BRCA1 and BRCA2 deficiency based on mutational signatures" to help with understanding the implementation method
+* *4 hours* writing the code to implement the classification mentioned in "HRDetect is a predictor of BRCA1 and BRCA2 deficiency based on mutational signatures" to help with understanding the implementation method and the feature it used
 * *1 minute* writing timelog

 ## 12 Dec 2020 Saturday
-* *4 hours* writing the code and do analysis on the feature extraction
+* *4 hours* writing the code and do analysis on the feature extraction from the somatic files
 * *1 minute* writing timelog

 ## 13 Dec 2020 Sunday